History of the EIU Physics Department (1950 - 1991)Written by:Drs. Robert C. Waddell, Glenn Q. Lefler, P. Scott Smith, and Doug Davis

 With the mention of Jim Allen I must digress for a short story about P. Scott Smith.
 Jim Allen took Quantum Mechanics from Scott.
 Scott’s handwriting is legendary (as well as illegible) in the Department.
 But this particular semester he would often be so excited with the material and his explanations that he would not erase the board but would continue by writing new equations in between the previous equations on the completely filled blackboard.
 This continued to the point that the class kidded him about it and would regularly ask him to stop so that one of the students would erase the blackboard.
 The rapport between Scott and this particular class continued to grow despite, or perhaps, because of their regular heckling.
 “Dr. Smith,” they said one day, “if you continue with this board work, we’re going to throw you in the campus pond!”
 Then Jim came to me and told me they planned to carry Scott on their shoulders out to the bridge over the campus pond – but not to throw him in.
 Jim asked me to come along and take photographs of the event.
 That sounded like great fun.
 Of course Scott’s writing on the board was even worse the next day so they picked him up and out they went toward the campus pond as I followed along with a camera.
 On the way, though, it occurred to me that they might really toss Scott into the pond.
 What would I do then – taking pictures as an accomplice.
 I decided the only thing I could do was to jump into the pond along with my friend.
 Fortunately, for both of us, they set Scott down on the bridge.

 Rachelle Bergmann, with a PhD from Cal (The University of California at Berkeley) and a post-doc at the Department of Space Physics and Astronomy at Rice University, continued with “frontiers of Physics” research on plasmas in Earth’s magnetosphere.
-This past summer she taught and consulted at MIT’s Theoretical Institute for Geo/Cosmo Plasma Theory.
-She, too, has students working on projects using resources at NCSA.
+In the summer of 1992 she taught and consulted at MIT’s Theoretical Institute for Geo/Cosmo Plasma Theory.
+She, too, had students working on projects using resources at NCSA.

-Jesusa Kinderman, with a PhD from Minnesota and faculty experience at Carnegie-Mellon and UCLA, has an interest in Physics education.
-She is presently involved in the NSF-supported Introductory University Physics Project which is helping to determine the Introductory Physics course curriculum for the twenty-first century.
-She is also developing computer investigations to go along with our new Modern Physics course.
+Jesusa Kinderman, with a PhD from Minnesota and faculty experience at Carnegie-Mellon and UCLA, had an interest in Physics education.
+She was involved in the NSF-supported Introductory University Physics Project which helped to determine the Introductory Physics course curriculum for the twenty-first century.
+She also developed computer investigations to go along with the Modern Physics course.

-The Physics faculty includes several authors who may affect students and the teaching of Physics well beyond our own classrooms.
+The Physics faculty included several authors who may affect students and the teaching of Physics well beyond our own classrooms.
 A Classical Mechanics textbook, which I wrote, was published in 1986.
 Doug Brandt, Keith Andrew, and Len Storm wrote a study guide to accompany a new calculus-based General Physics text by Doug Giancoli.
-That same crew are now working on another study guide to accompany an algebra-based College Physics text that I am struggling to find the time to finish.
-Doug Brandt and I are involved with a consortium of international Physics authors writing computer simulations for upper level Physics.
+That same crew worked on another study guide to accompany an algebra-based College Physics text.
+Doug Brandt and I became involved with a consortium of international Physics authors writing computer simulations for upper level Physics.

 I have already mentioned John Gardner’s interest in and experience with high school teachers.
-John will be on sabbatical next year, looking into teaching middle school science.
-He expects to return with ideas for summer workshops for middle school teachers.
+John went on sabbatical, looking into teaching middle school science.
+He returned with ideas for summer workshops for middle school teachers.

-In recent years we have added elective courses in Advanced Classical Mechanics, Solid State Physics, and two new Modern Physics courses.
-Recently we have taught special topics courses in Computational Physics, Superconductivity, General Relativity, and Plasma Physics.
+In the following years we added elective courses in Advanced Classical Mechanics, Solid State Physics, and two Modern Physics courses.
+We have taught special topics courses in Computational Physics, Superconductivity, General Relativity, and Plasma Physics.
 Our students continue to be in demand by graduate schools and industry.
 We supply about twenty percent of the new high school Physics teachers I Illinois.

 Years ago Bill Butler and I developed a “Physics Road Show” that we presented to junior high and senior high schools and others in the area (he and I still smile when we think of our sweaty palms and intense stage fright at our very first presentation to twenty people at the Oblong Community Center).
 Our Road Show uses most of the demonstration equipment that can be seen well by a large audience.
 We try to show people that Physics is involved with many of the common, everyday things around them – like how colors are made on a color TV, that we live at the bottom of an ocean of air with great air pressure all around us, that the idea of resonance explains many things from how children swing on a playground swing to why the sky is blue or how guitars and pianos are tuned.
 We sometimes tell our audiences that people go into Physics because it is a socially acceptable way for adults to continue to play with toys.